-One ZBI member recounted the frustration of dealing with immigration authorities: "We're going through a conversion process, studying Judaism, and have an upcoming exam.
-We're really stressed about the test, and we won't be able to relax until we pass.
-It sometimes feels like they don't believe we are Jewish.
-They check us and watch us all day."
-Another individual, Asmalesh, explained, "In Ethiopia, we say hello, shake hands, and kiss.
+One ZBI member recounted the frustration of dealing with immigration authorities: “We’re going through a conversion process, studying Judaism, and have an upcoming exam.
+We’re really stressed about the test, and we won’t be able to relax until we pass.
+It sometimes feels like they don’t believe we are Jewish.
+They check us and watch us all day.”
+As Asmalesh explained, “In Ethiopia, we say hello, shake hands, and kiss.
 In Israel, religious people don't give kisses or shake hands between boys and girls.
-Now my 16-year-old son has decided that he is religious and won't shake hands with girls, even with family, and it is hard."
+Now my 16-year-old son has decided that he is religious and won’t shake hands with girls, even with family, and it’s hard.”

+Limited Hybridity in Employment

+The concept of limited hybridity is particularly evident in the professional lives of the ZBI community.
+While in Ethiopia, achieving a professional qualification, such as becoming a nurse, is seen as a major accomplishment and is highly valued, the transition to Israel often revealed the frustrations faced when these qualifications were not adequately recognized or valued.
+As Tadesa explains: “In Ethiopia, I studied for many years to become a nurse.
+We lived in Gondar and faced many challenges, but I succeeded.
+When we arrived in Israel, I wanted to complete my studies… but I was told to start from scratch.
+How can I do that?
+I need to buy a house and support my children.
+In the community, everyone knows I studied and helped there, but here I have ended up working in a factory” (Tadesa, 2023).

+Tadesa’s experience highlights the concept of limited hybridity, where the disparity between the recognition of qualifications in Ethiopia and the requirements in Israel creates a challenging reality.
+Despite these obstacles, within the immigrant community, individuals are still highly valued.
+They are seen as resources and are relied upon by others in their community, reflecting a continued sense of respect and support.
+The internal respect and support they receive within the immigrant community contrast sharply with the societal and bureaucratic challenges they face, illustrating the tensions inherent in limited hybridity.

 How Labeling Practices Dictate and Limit Hybridity: A Critical Analysis of Hybridity Through the Lens of Political Labeling

-The ZBI migration has taken the form of a unique journey, one that has not only been a process of physical, cultural, and religous transition, but also one of transition between externally-imposed categories.
+The ZBI migration has taken the form of a unique journey, one that has not only been a process of physical, cultural, linguistic, and religious transition but also one of transition between externally imposed categories.
 Their experiences at the various stations of the journey underline the day-to-day implications of labeling, the blurring of categories of classification, and limited hybridity.

 The ideological, religious, political, economic, and racial context in which the ZBI live has meant that struggling for acceptance is their daily reality.
 Despite their attempts to belong to a defined and stable category as olim, and thus as part of the Jewish mainstream of Israel, they are confronted daily with issues of labeling.
 Multiple actors and forces, from state bureaucracies to NGOs, play a role in this complex reality and affect the ZBI both directly and indirectly.
 Moreover, the state’s arbitrary and ambiguous procedures, and the resulting frequent policy changes, have created a sense of insecurity and the need for vigilance among the ZBI.
-For example, the community has experienced a years-long chronicle of changing government decisions regarding their right to enter Israel as olim, endless debates about their Jewishness and the resources directed toward them, and a long history of government functionaries evading the questions about the immigration status of those who are waiting to immigrate (Author, 2006).
+For example, the community has experienced a years-long chronicle of changing government decisions regarding their right to enter Israel as olim, endless debates about their Jewishness and the resources directed toward them, and a long history of government functionaries evading the questions about the immigration status of those who are waiting to immigrate (Author 2006).